Tim4r/Todoist/README.md

 # Todoist
-Task manager (.NET, EF, SQL Server)
+Task manager (.NET, C#, EF, SQL Server)

+How to install a project?
+1)